ESANPI2015/hypergraph/README.md

 ## State

-* Implemented basic hyperedge class
+* Implemented basic hyperedge class including the empty hyperedge (Zero)
 * Traversals use lambda functions for both result set filtering and traversal filtering
 * Derived from basic hyperedge class the concept of relations
 * Derived from basic hyperedge class the concept of concepts